 UJEP is a Leading organization at #G4687

-Multinational team of #G4687 is led by NATO Partner Director (NDP) professor Valentina Pidlisnyuk, Dr.Sc., Department of Technical Sciences, faculty of the Environment
+Multinational team of #G4687 is led by NATO country Project Director (NPD) professor Valentina Pidlisnyuk, Dr.Sc., Department of Technical Sciences, Faculty of Environment

 Members of the team at UJEP (young researchers):

 Dr. Josef Trogl, Associate professor, Faculty of Environment